Multimodal Self-Supervised Learning for Medical Image Analysis: Experimental Results

-\paragraph{Discussion:} The aim of performing this cross-modal generation step is to allow for adopting our \textbf{multimodal} puzzle-solving method, even in cases where most of the data is from a single modality.
-However, this step is only justified if it provides a performance boost over the \textbf{single-modal} puzzle solving baseline, i.e., training our model on puzzles that originate from one modality.
-We measure the performance on the two downstream tasks, by fine-tuning these models and then evaluating them on segmentation.
-Table~\ref{tab_gan} shows the results of our pretrained models on the two segmentation benchmarks.
-We report the segmentation results in dice scores for both the BraTS and Prostate datasets.
-The presented results in table~\ref{tab_gan} clearly show an improvement on both benchmarks, when training our puzzle solver on synthetic multimodal data.
-Even when we use only 1\% of the total dataset sizes when training the \texttt{Pix2Pix}~\cite{pix2pix} model, the generator appears to capture the important characteristics of the generated modality.
-It is noteworthy that the last row in table~\ref{tab_gan} represents an upper-bound for our semi-supervised generation setup.
+\paragraph{Discussion.} This step is only justified if it provides a performance boost over the \textbf{single-modal} puzzle solving baseline, i.e. training our model on puzzles that originate from one modality.
+We measure the performance on the three downstream tasks, by fine-tuning these models and then evaluating them on segmentation.
+The presented results in table~\ref{tab_gan} clearly show an improvement on all benchmarks, when training our puzzle solver on the mixture of synthetic and realistic multimodal data.
+Even when we use only 1\% of the total dataset sizes, the generator appears to capture the important characteristics of the generated modality.
 The qualitative results in figure~\ref{fig_ql}, confirm the quality of generated images.
+In addition, we study the benefits of using the synthetic data for self-supervised pretraining, instead of training the downstream task directly on them.
+The results of \textbf{Our method} in table~\ref{tab_gan} support this approach, as opposed to those of direct \textbf{Downstream training}.